Life with Type 1—A Photo Essay

 Both diseases are a result of problems with insulin, one of the hormones the body uses to regulate blood sugar and derive energy from food.
 But that’s where similarities end.
-Very simply put, Type 2 diabetes has to do with insulin resistance.
+Very simply put, type 2 diabetes has to do with insulin resistance.
 The pancreas produces it, but the body doesn’t use the insulin properly.
 Type 2 can be managed through a combination of diet, exercise and medication before (if ever) resorting to insulin injections.
-Meanwhile Type 1 is an autoimmune disease (often diagnosed early in life — in Tom’s case at 2 years old) in which the pancreas stops producing insulin altogether.
-Type 1 diabetics rely on insulin injections to lower blood sugar.
-Insulin is not a cure; it simply allows a person with Type 1 to stay alive.
+Meanwhile type 1 is an autoimmune disease (often diagnosed early in life—in Tom’s case at 2 years old) in which the pancreas stops producing insulin altogether.
+People with type 1 diabetes rely on insulin injections to lower blood sugar.
+Insulin is not a cure; it simply allows a person with type 1 to stay alive.

 Tempering my anxiety over Tom’s disease while being a supportive (but not overbearing) partner is something I work at on a daily basis.
 Lows in particular are a constant struggle for me.
 After having the disease for over 33 years, Tom has developed a dangerous condition called hypoglycemic unawareness in which he can no longer feel the symptoms (shakiness, lightheadedness) that serve to warn of a dropping blood sugar.
 I worry he’ll go too low while he’s driving, while he’s sleeping, when I’m not there.
 I worry about everything.

-I often think about how unfair it is that Type 1 diabetics never get a break from the burden of such complex, unrelenting disease.
+I often think about how unfair it is that people with type 1 diabetes never get a break from the burden of such complex, unrelenting disease.
 One can’t take a pill and forget about it for a few hours.
-Imagine having to manage a disease without a rulebook — it behaves differently for each person and under each circumstance.
+Imagine having to manage a disease without a rulebook—it behaves differently for each person and under each circumstance.
 Type 1 requires attention and action 24/7, so it’s easy to understand how one might feel burned out or isolated.
 I’ve told my husband that I wish I could take his place, even for a single day, so he could know the freedom of life without having to think about blood sugar.

-Documenting life with Type 1 has been cathartic for me, and I hope can bring some awareness (however small) to the plight of all Type 1 diabetics and their families.
+Documenting life with type 1 has been cathartic for me, and I hope can bring some awareness (however small) to the plight of all people with type 1 diabetes and their families.